 1. Enhances Immunity

 Babies are more vulnerable to infections and allergies.
 Therefore, your baby may benefit from eating asparagus as it is full of immune-system improving antioxidants.
-It has high levels of vitamin A and C which play a significant role in the production of immune cells.
+It has high levels of vitamin A, C, and E, which play a significant role in the production of immune cells.

 2. Improves Digestion